smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"~/.chainlink"`

 This is the directory where the `log.jsonl` file resides. `log.jsonl` is the log as written by the Chainlink node, depending on the `LOG_LEVEL` specified by the environment variable's value.

-## MFA_RPID

-- Default: _none_

-Both `MFA_RPID` and `MFA_RPORIGIN` must be set to enabled security key MFA/2FA for logging in to the Operator UI.
-The MFA_RPID value should be the FQDN of where the Operator UI is served.
-When serving locally, the value should be `localhost`.

-## MFA_RPORIGIN

-- Default: _none_

-Both `RPID` and `MFA_RPORIGIN` must be set to enabled security key MFA/2FA for logging in to the Operator UI.
-The MFA_RPORIGIN value should be the origin URL where WebAuthn requests initiate, including scheme and port.
-When serving locally, the value should be `http://localhost:6688/`

 ## SECURE_COOKIES